-Adjustable – The seat-height and tilt are adjustable.
+Adjustable – The seat height and tilt are adjustable.
 The backrest is suitable for a 40-44” back.

 Key Takeaway: If your back measures 40”-44”, this is a comfy solution for you, but even then the non-adjustable lumbar and headrest could become uncomfortable over time.
-This is a good option if a mesh or more rigid chair won’t work for you, but it is minimally adjustable which can result in other comfort issues.
+This is a good option if a mesh or more rigid chair won’t work for you, but it is minimally modifiable which can result in other comfort issues.

 The CCTRO office chair has a mesh backrest for breathability and a cushioned seat for comfort.